-Cliff Jumping Spots in New England: Heights, Depths, and What's Actually Safe
+Cliff Jumping Spots in New England: Risk Notes, Heights, and Depths

-A realistic guide to cliff jumping spots in New England, with honest height and depth numbers, current conditions, and the safety context every jumper needs before leaving the ground.
+A realistic guide to cliff jumping spots in New England, with reported height and depth ranges, condition checks, legal context, and safety notes.

 Map of the picks

-A realistic guide to New England cliff jumping spots, with honest height and depth numbers, legal status by location, and the safety context every jumper needs before leaving the ground.
-This is not a thrill-chase listicle.
+A realistic guide to New England cliff jumping spots, with reported height and depth ranges, legal context by location, and the safety notes every jumper should read before leaving the ground.
+This is not a thrill-chase listicle, and it does not make any jump safe today.

 Cliff jumping is how a lot of people experience New England freshwater.
 It's also how a lot of people get hurt.
-Every one of the spots below has a tradition of jumping, has documented heights and pool depths, and is more honest about risk than the average listicle.
-The goal here is to replace marketing language with practical information.
+Every one of the spots below has a tradition of jumping and reported height and depth ranges, but depth changes with flow, debris, erosion, and low water.
+The goal here is to replace marketing language with practical risk information.

 Three things to read before anything else.
 First, scouting is non-negotiable: swim the pool and touch bottom before jumping.
 Second, depths change: high water in spring and low water in August both matter.
 Third, cold water is a real risk even at legitimate swimming heights — cold-shock response can cause you to inhale underwater within seconds.